jrosario-eaglemetal/Eagle-Test-Projects/WPF Test/README.md

 **Goals**

- - Add additional models to the Entity Framework Database
- - Add a field so that a customer can be marked as active
+ - Add a property so that a customer can be marked as active or inactive
  - Add an address table so that customers can have multiple addresses
 	 - **Required Fields**
 		 - Street
 		 - City
 		 - State (For purposes of this test this can be 2 character free text entry)
 		 - Zip
 	 - **Optional Fields**
 		 - Street2